top of page

 When we take a perspective, we adopt assumptions, make predictions, and construct meaning.
 We look through it, and what doesn’t match that lens becomes invisible or invalid.
 For instance, a client who sees themselves as “always behind” will subconsciously scan for evidence to reinforce that story, dismissing any moments of success or progress.

 One of the most profound gifts a coach offers is perspective.
 Not a solution.
 Not advice.
 But a new vantage point—one that invites the client to see beyond the current storyline and into possibility.
-This is the essence of ICF Core Competency 7, evoking awareness.
+This is the essence of Evokes Awareness.